Gun Charges in NY

 You could have been protecting yourself when you pulled out your weapon.
 But if you don’t have a license for that gun, you can still face charges.
 Gun laws can be complex and confusing.
 When you are charged with a weapons offense, consulting with a New York criminal defense attorney is often the best way to make sense of the charges you are facing.

 There are two main weapons offenses in New York: Criminal Possession of a Weapon and Criminal Use of a Firearm.

 Criminal Use of a Firearm involves showing or using a gun in the commission of a crime.

 You could be charged with criminal use of a firearm in the 2nd degree if it’s believed you committed a class C violent felony offense, and:

 - Possessed a deadly weapon, or

-- Displayed a pistol, rifle, shotgun, revolver, machine gun, or other firearm.
+- Displayed a pistol, rifle, shotgun, revolver, machine gun, or other firearms.

 This offense is considered a C Violent Felony charge and can carry up to 15 years in prison

 Criminal use of a firearm in the 1st degree involves committing any class B violent felony while: